Maria Reeves ’25 is spending time Berlin, Germany as part of a Women’s and Gender Studies program. During her...

 I've written two books, Women and Guerrilla Movements: Nicaragua, El Salvador, Chiapas, Cuba and Feminism and The Legacy of Revolution: Nicaragua, El Salvador, Chiapas, which explain why thousands of women joined armed revolutionary movements starting in the last quarter of the 20th century in Latin America and how that experience of radical egalitarianism led them to found feminist movements after the wars ended.
 My interest in transformational politics also informed the book I co-edited, Radical Women in Latin America: Left and Right, and articles I've written on the Taliban and revolutionary movements in Poland and Iran.

-I am currently writing a book with the historian Victoria González-Rivera that will be published in English as Five Hundred Years of LGBT History in Nicaragua, and in Spanish as 500 Años de Diversidad Sexual en Nicaragua.
-It will reveal an untold story of sexual diversity in the Global South.
-By considering regime change over time though the eyes of LGBT Nicaraguans, and the elites who have sought to control or coopt them, we will reveal a previously hidden tale of political change in Latin America."
+My most recent books are LGBTQ Politics in Nicaragua: Revolution, Dictatorship, and Social Movements, (University of Arizona Press, 2022) and a co-authored book, written with the historian Victoria González-Rivera, called Diversidad Sexual en el Pacífico y Centro de Nicaragua: 500 Años de Historia, (San Diego CA, 2021).
+These books reveal an untold story of sexual diversity in the Global South.
+By considering regime change over time through the eyes of LGBTQ Nicaraguans, and the elites who have sought to control or co-opt them, we reveal a previously hidden tale of political change in Latin America.

 Years at Knox: 1995 to present